checkpoint

 yarn add @snapshot-labs/checkpoint@beta

-• GraphQL entity Schemas,
+• GraphQL schema (required)

 Creating a Checkpoint Configuration

-To successfully track the addresses of authors, you'll need to listen to new_post events from the contract.
+To successfully track the addresses of authors, you'll need to listen to events from the contract.
 Therefore, a valid checkpoint configuration for the above requirements will be:

 import { CheckpointConfig } from "@snapshot-labs/checkpoint";

-const config: CheckpointConfig = {
+export const mainnetConfig: CheckpointConfig = {

-network_node_url: "https://starknet-goerli.infura.io/v3/46a5dd9727bf48d4a132672d3f376146",
+network_node_url: "https://starknet-mainnet.infura.io/v3/46a5dd9727bf48d4a132672d3f376146",

 sources: [